commerce-docs/devdocs-for-tests/frontend-dev-guide/layouts/xml-manage.md

 ## Modify block arguments {#layout_markup_modify-block}

+ {:.bs-callout-info}
+Magento 2.3.2 added a `shared` attribute.
+Now, instances of the view models are shared by default.
+If a view model is required to be a new instance each time, you must add the attribute `shared="false"` on the argument node in the layout xml file.

 To modify block arguments, use the `<referenceBlock>` instruction.

 **Example:** change the value of the existing block argument and add a new argument.